syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Managing-Records-and-Columns.md

 {% endhighlight %}
 {% endtabs %}

-## Adding Colum Headers for Child Groups
+## Adding Column Headers for Child Groups
 By default the grid will not shows the column headers for the child groups.
 It be displayed for the child groups by setting the `ChildGroupOptions.ShowColumnHeaders` property to `true`.

 {% tabs %}